 What is the Social Therapeutic and Recreational Rehabilitation Team (STARRT)?

 STARRT work with you to promote your independence and increase your quality of life through taking part in social and leisure activities.
-The team consists of a Nurse Team Lead and a qualified nursing staff, as well as an activities facilitators and volunteers and is based at Walkergate Park.
+The team consists of an Occupational therapist team lead, a qualified nurse clinician, activity facilitators and occasional volunteers and is based at Walkergate Park.

 Who is it for?

 The team provides a service for Walkergate Park inpatients.

 Following your assessment STARRT staff will work with you to develop an individual programme.
 The programme focuses on enjoyment and participation.
 STARRT works with you to look at the social, emotional, and physical problems you are having, programmes which can change and develop with your needs.

 STARRT should not be confused with recreational services that organise recreational activities just for pleasure.

 STARRT provides groups such as beauty therapy; social groups, as well as 1:1 sessions for individual patients and community access programmes to meet individual patient needs.

 What are the benefits of social leisure activities?

 Activities can help in the development of social support networks and community participation.